At Harvard SEAS, Nada Amin and her team explore new ways of programming that are easier, faster, safer.

 - Alex Wendland (Undergraduate Researcher for Spring 2020)

 If you're an undergraduate at Harvard, I am happy to brainstorm and supervise a research project or thesis around common interests.
 This could range from theory (a type system for 'X') to implementation (a domain-specific language for 'X').
 I value previous experience in software engineering, machine learning, functional programming, logic programming, and your chosen domains of application.

 If you're a prospective PhD student, please apply to SEAS and mention me in your application.

-If you're a current researcher (PhD student, postdoc, faculty, ...) in the Boston area, I am open to collaboration and co-supervision opportunities.
+If you're a current researcher (PhD student, postdoc, faculty, ...), I am open to collaboration and co-supervision opportunities.